anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 via the domain registrar to the pledge.
 A plede can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can validate signatures by the MASA.
+/* stf: validation vs. verification.
+Here it should be verification */

 Trust by the domain in a new pledge is established by enrolling a first end-entity (EE) certificate of the pledge that is specific to the target domain.